 Cavities, which are microscopic holes in the surface of teeth, can develop if tooth decay is allowed to progress over an extended period of time.

 Cavities are one of the most widespread medical problems on the entire planet.
 According to research conducted by the CDC, nine in ten persons have had at least one cavity, and the organization also discovered that one in every four adults likely has an untreated cavity.

-Cavities are almost always avoidable and almost never develop on their own unless the teeth are allowed to become covered in dental plaque and tartar for an extended period due to lack of cleaning
+Cavities are almost always avoidable with regular cleaning and almost never develop on their own unless the teeth are allowed to become covered in dental plaque and tartar for an extended period due to lack of cleaning

 10 Suggestions for Better Control of Tartar

 Plaque and tartar may do severe damage to your mouth if they are allowed to build up.
 The good news is that at your Summerlin Dental Office there are a variety of strategies available to cut down on plaque and prevent tartar from ever forming in the first place.